jaalto/project--shell-script-performance-and-portability/README.md

     # macOS
     #
-    # Does not work.
-The '-i' option
+    # This does not work.
+The '-i'
-    # has different syntax and
+    # option has different syntax and
     # semantics.
-There is not
+There is no workaround
-    # workaround to make the '-i'
+    # to make the '-i' option work
-    # option work accross all Operating
+    # across all operating systems.
-    # Systems.

     sed -i 's/this/that/g' file

     # Portable
     #
-    # The most portable is to rewrite
+    # The most portable is to use
-    # calls in Perl.
-Perl is 99 % of
+    # Perl which is almost always
-    # the cases installed although it
+    # available although it
     # is not part of the POSIX
     # utilities.
+Let's disregard
+    # special cases like busybox
+    # etc.

     perl -i -pe 's/this/that/g' file